KanHarI/GraphEnas/README.md

 At every training batch, the shared wights are updated as in the original "Efficient Neural Architecture Search via Weight Sharing" paper.

+The activation function after all convolutions is a "fuzzy relu" - a modified softplus that has equal value to a relu at 0 and a derivative of 1 to prevent gradient explosion or diminishing.

 # Running
 Install pytorch and scikit-learn.
 Then run `py -3 -m test`.
 Works much better on GPU-equipped systems...